 - Establish a certain routine in your activities, especially to calm Vata and Pitta who tend to be very active physically or mentally.

 For some time now, I have been practicing both mindfulness and loving-kindness meditation.

 Both have their particularities and advantages.

-Mindfulness meditation, practiced on a regular basis (10 to 15 minutes a day with the Calm application for example), will allow you to be much more centered in the present moment, the famous “here and now”.
+Mindfulness meditation, practiced on a regular basis (10 to 15 minutes a day with Insight Timer for example), will allow you to be much more centered in the present moment, the famous “here and now”.
 This means:

 - better concentration.

 - a brain that is much less in turmoil.

 - a better appreciation of each moment and each task.
 It is for example fundamental to eat slowly and calmly so that a Pitta individual feels satisfied without large quantities.

 - a greater attention to the visual, sound, tactile, olfactory, gustatory environment and to people.